AKnezevic98/Axon_potential/README.md

 ### The program can:

-	1. plot axon potential ovet time
+	1. plot axon potential over time

 	2. plot concentration of open Potassium, Sodium and leaky channels